 Human telos involves acting for the good of others, demonstrating reciprocity toward them.
 In doing so, we find the fulfillment of doing what is uniquely human (isolated examples of animal altruism notwithstanding).
 It isn’t easy, but it is good and right.

-Human beings deserve businesses that reflect a more human telos, institutions that exist in relationship with and for the good of others.
-TWEET THAT!
+Human beings deserve businesses that seek human ends (telos) – like relationship and the good of others.

-These sorts of businesses look after the planet, attend to neighbors, re-set injustice, and pursue all manner of positive contribution.
-In so doing, and in simply being themselves, they connect us with a purpose that lies beyond the narrow boundaries of ourselves and beyond mere economics.
+Businesses that reflect a human telos look after the planet, attend to neighbors, re-set injustice, and pursue all manner of positive contribution.
+In doing so, and in simply being themselves, they connect us with a purpose that lies beyond the narrow boundaries of ourselves and beyond mere economics.
 This is the refreshing territory where deepest meaning and significance is found.